Daniel Roberts (soccer)

-Daniel Stephen Roberts (born June 29, 1989 in Reading) is a British-American soccer player.
+Daniel Stephen Roberts (born June 29, 1989, in Reading) is a British-American football coach and former soccer player, who is currently the assistant coach of MLS Next Pro club Houston Dynamo 2.

 Career

 Roberts played college soccer at University of North Carolina Wilmington between 2008 and 2011.
 During his time at UNCW, Roberts also played for USL Premier Development League club Carolina Dynamo in 2009 and 2010.

-On January 17, 2012 Roberts was drafted in the fourth round (75th overall) of the 2012 MLS Supplemental Draft by Houston Dynamo, but was not signed by the club.
+On January 17, 2012, Roberts was drafted in the fourth round (75th overall) of the 2012 MLS Supplemental Draft by Houston Dynamo, but was not signed by the club.

 Roberts signed his first professional contract with USL Professional Division club Wilmington Hammerheads on April 2, 2012.